What Do Your Hens’ Eggs Say About Their Health?

 Genetics determine what color eggs a hen will lay.
 Some breeds of chickens have a standard color you can expect from them.
 For example, you can count on Leghorns to lay white eggs, Orpingtons lay brown eggs, and Ameraucanas lay blue eggs.
 But different shades such as olive are the result of a hybrid hen – a hen bred from a combination of blue and brown egg genes.
 For example, if you bred an Orpington (brown egg genetics) rooster with an Ameraucana (blue egg genetics) hen, the result would be an “olive egger” hen that would lay green eggs.
 Egg color should be consistent with the hen laying them, and different colored eggs are not a cause for concern unless a hen suddenly starts laying a different shade from what is normal for them.

 All eggs begin with a white shell, but the hen laying the egg adds a pigment to them as they make their way to be laid.
 This pigment only colors the shell, and does not penetrate the membrane.
-That means you’ll have to add some food coloring if you want green eggs and ham!

-In a rare, but completely normal phenomenon, chickens can lay eggs with two yolks inside!
+In a rare, but completely normal phenomenon, chickens can lay eggs with two yolks inside.
 If fertilized and incubated or kept under a broody hen, double-yolked eggs can hatch twin chicks – but it’s more common for only one embryo to fully develop.

 Thin shell, or no shell at all

 Have you ever collected eggs, only to find yourself flabbergasted by a squishy egg?
-Soft-shelled eggs feel like partially filled water balloons and can be very disconcerting to find in the nesting box!
+Soft-shelled eggs feel like partially filled water balloons and can be very disconcerting to find in the nesting box.
 These strange, spongy eggs are actually laid without the presence of the shell; only the membrane.
 This most often occurs with high-producing hens, when their bodies simply cannot keep up with yolk production.
 Oftentimes they will lay a fully-formed egg, then lay a shell-less egg a few hours later.

 The other most common reason for eggs having thin or missing shells is inadequate calcium in their diet.
 Warning signs leading up to shell-less eggs can be thinner shells, so take note if your hens’ eggs are suddenly much easier to crack, or if you find broken eggs in the nesting box.
 A lot of calcium is required to “fully clothe” a yolk, so be sure to feed quality layer pellets that contain added calcium.
 If you notice thinner shells or “naked” eggs, supplement your hens’ feed with crushed oyster shells or other chicken calcium supplements.
 You can also save egg shells after cracking them to crush or grind up and sprinkle on top of your hens’ feed.
-Be sure not to offer shells that have not been broken down into smaller pieces, as chickens can acquire a taste for eggs and can actually eat them straight out of the nesting box!
+Be sure not to offer shells that have not been broken down into smaller pieces, as chickens can acquire a taste for eggs and will actually eat them straight out of the nesting box.

 Why is there blood on my chicken’s egg?